-Requirements for Curriculum Kindergarten programs use a researchand evidence-based (comprehensive, if available) curriculum that is aligned with the Mississippi College- and Career Readiness Standards.
+Requirements for Curriculum Kindergarten programs use high-quality instructional materials (HQIM) that are aligned with the Mississippi College- and Career Readiness Standards that are externally validated, comprehensive, and include engaging texts and assessments.
 Mississippi Code Annotated § 27-103-159 defines "evidence-based program" as "a program or practice that has had multiple site random controlled trials across heterogeneous populations demonstrating that the program is effective for the population."
-Additionally, the curriculum contains thematic units of activities and ideas designed to provide children the opportunities and experiences needed to master the performance standards in the Mississippi College- and Career Readiness Standards.
-Lesson planning documents should reflect Mississippi College- and Career Readiness Standards that are targeted through large and small group activities, individual instructional activities, and learning center activities that are used throughout the thematic unit.
-The curriculum shall include integrated language arts (reading, listening, thinking, speaking, writing, and viewing), music, art, math, social studies, science, dramatic play, and physical activities.
+Additionally, the curriculum contains knowledge-building units of study that allow students opportunities to learn, be immersed in, intentionally practice, and master the information and skills listed in the standards.
+Lesson preparation should reflect unit/module internalization that is aligned to Mississippi College- and Career Readiness Standards.
+Whole and small group activities, individual instructional activities, and learning center activities should be evident throughout the units to meet diverse needs of all learners.
+The curriculum shall require students to demonstrate their knowledge of a unit's topic/theme through integrated literacy skills (e.g., a combination of reading, writing, speaking, and listening) across all content areas (e.g., music, art, math, social studies, science).

-2. Learning Centers
+2. Learning Stations/Centers

 - a.
-Daily Use Instructional delivery shall be organized primarily using learning centers.
-A minimum of four (4) different learning centers (three primary centers and one teacher-led small group) shall be organized, arranged, and labeled so that they are accessible to all children for simultaneous use for a minimum of 120 minutes per day.
-The MDE recognizes the definition of learning centers as identified in literature as "distinct areas in a classroom that offer various materials and opportunities for hands-on learning at individually appropriate levels".
-(Copple & Bredekamp, 2006).
-In addition, NAEYC (2007) publications state that learning centers: - Engage students in learning - Promote development of the whole child - Integrate multiple subject matters so that learning happens in a meaningful context

-- Assess student understanding and knowledge through observation and authentic assessment practices - Foster a love of learning
+Daily Use Instructional delivery may be organized using independent learning stations/centers.
+The quantity and duration of learning stations/centers should be guided by the lesson design of the HQIM.
+In addition, NAEYC (2007) publications state that learning centers: - Engage students in learning - o Promote development of the whole child - Integrate multiple subject matters so that learning happens in a meaningful context - Assess student understanding and knowledge through observation and authentic assessment practices - Foster a love of learning

-Copple, C., & Bredekamp.
-(2006) Basics of developmentally appropriate practice: An introduction for teachers of children 3 to 6.
-Washington, DC: NAEYC.
 Stuber, G. (2007) Centering your classroom: Setting the stage for engaged learners.
 National Association for the Education of Young Children Beyond the Journal.